baleada/docs/assets/markdown/logic/libraries/Navigable.md

  * - Allowing it to store a index of the item that has been navigated to
  * - Giving it the methods necessary to navigate to a different item *
  * Navigable is written in vanilla JS with no dependencies.
-It powers <nuxt-link to="/docs/tools/composition-functions/useNavigable">`useNavigable`</nuxt-link>.
+It powers <NuxtLink to="/docs/tools/composition-functions/useNavigable">`useNavigable`</NuxtLink>.
  */
 class Navigable {
   #loops